gevent.util – Low-level utilities

 A sequence of text lines detailing the stacks of running threads and greenlets.
 (One greenlet will duplicate one thread, the current thread and greenlet.
 If there are multiple running threads, the stack for the current greenlet may be incorrectly duplicated in multiple greenlets.)
 Extra information about gevent.Greenlet object will also be returned.

-New in version 1.3a1.
+Added in version 1.3a1.

 Changed in version 1.3a2: Renamed from dump_stacks to reflect the fact that this prints additional information about greenlets, including their spawning stack, parent, locals, and any spawn tree locals.